(INCLUDING MANAGEMENT DISCUSSION AND ANALYSIS)

-The Board met 5 (five) times during the year under review.
+The Board met 8 times during the year under review.
 The details of suchmeetings are disclosed in the Corporate Governance Report forming part of this AnnualReport.
-The maximum gap between any two consecutive meetings was less than 120 (onehundred and twenty) days as stipulated under section 173(1) of the Act and regulation17(2) of the Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 ("SEBI Listing Regulations") and theSecretarial Standards issued by Institute ofCompany Secretaries of India.
+The maximum gap between any two consecutive meetings was less than 120 (onehundred and twenty) days as stipulated under Section 173(1) of the Act and Regulation17(2) of the SEBI Listing Regulations and the Secretarial Standards issued by Institute ofCompany Secretaries of India.

-(ii) Appointments/ resignations
+(ii) Appointments and resignations

-Further in accordance with the provisions of the Act and the Articles ofAssociation of the Company Mr. Pranab Barua Non-executive Director of the Company isdue to retire by rotation at the ensuing 12th AGM and being eligible he has offered himself forre-appointment.
-Business with respect to his re-appointment forms part of the notice ofthe ensuing AGM of the Company.
+In accordance with the provisions of the Act and the Articles ofAssociation of the Company Mr. Sushil Agarwal Non-executive Director of the Company isdue to retire by rotation at the ensuing Thirteenth Annual General Meeting and beingeligible he has offered himself for re-appointment.

 (iii) Board evaluation

 The Company has devised a framework for performance evaluation ofBoard its committees and individual directors in terms of the provisions of the Act SEBIListing Regulations and the Nomination Policy of the Company.

 During the year under review the Board carried out the evaluation ofits own performance and that of its committees and the individual directors.
-The performanceevaluation of non-independent directors and the Board as a whole was carried out by theindependent directors.
+Theperformance evaluation of Non-Independent Directors and the Board as a whole was carriedout by the Independent Directors.

-The evaluation process consisted of structured questionnaires coveringvarious aspects of the functioning of the Board and its committees such as composition of the Board andcommittees experience and competencies performance of specific duties and obligations governanceissues etc. The Board also carried out the evaluation of the performance ofindividual directors based on criteria such as contribution of the director at themeetings strategic perspective or inputs regarding the growth and performance of the Company etc.
+The evaluation process consisted of structured questionnaires coveringvarious aspects of the functioning of the Board and its committees such as compositionexperience and competencies performance of specific duties and obligations governanceissues etc. The Board also carried out the evaluation of the performance of IndividualDirectors based on criteria such as contribution of the director at the meetingsstrategic perspective or inputs regarding the growth and performance of the Company etc.

-Further pursuant to the applicable provisions of the Act the performance evaluationcriteria for the independent directors is disclosed in theCorporate Governance Report forming part of this Annual Report.
+Further pursuant to the applicable provisions of the Act theperformance evaluation criteria for the Independent Directors is disclosed in theCorporate Governance Report forming part of this Annual Report.

 (iv) Declaration of independence

-The Company has received necessary declaration from each independent director of theCompany stating that they meet the criteria of independence as provided inSection 149(6) of the Act and regulation 16(1)(b) of the SEBI Listing Regulations ("saiddeclarations").
+The Company has received necessary declaration from each IndependentDirector of the Company stating that they meet the criteria of independence as provided inSection 149(6) of the Act and Regulation 16(1)(b) of the SEBI Listing Regulations ("saiddeclarations").

 B. Committees of the Board

-(i) Audit committee
+(i) Audit Committee

-Your Company has a duly constituted audit committee with itscomposition quorum powers role and scope in accordance with section 177 of the Act and regulation 18 of theSEBI Listing Regulations.
-Details regarding the composition of the audit committeealongwith the dates of meeting and the terms of reference of the committee are disclosedin the Corporate Governance Report forming part of this AnnualReport.
+Your Company has a duly constituted audit committee with itscomposition quorum powers role and scope in accordance with Section 177 of the Act andRegulation 18 of the SEBI Listing Regulations.
+Details regarding the composition of theAudit Committee alongwith the dates of meeting and the Terms of Reference of theCommittee is disclosed in the Corporate Governance Report forming part of this AnnualReport.

-The Board has on recommendation of its audit committee duly adopted a Vigilmechanism/ Whistle Blower Policy and the details of which are provided in theCorporate Governance Report forming part of this Annual Report.
+The Board has on recommendation of its audit committee duly adopted aVigil Mechanism/ Whistle Blower Policy and the details of which are provided in theCorporate Governance Report forming part of this Annual Report.

 Adequate safeguards are provided against victimisation to those whoavail of the mechanism and direct access to the Chairperson of the audit committee isprovided to them.
-The details of establishment of vigil mechanism is also available on the website of theCompany i.e. www.abfrl.com.
+The details of establishment of vigil mechanism is also available on thewebsite of the Company i.e. www.abfrl.com.

 (ii) Nomination and Remuneration Committee ("NRC")

-Your Company has a duly constituted NRC with its composition quorumpowers role and scope in accordance with section 178 of the Act and regulation 19 of the SEBI ListingRegulations.
-Details regarding the composition of the NRC alongwith the datesof meeting and the terms of reference of the committee are disclosed in the CorporateGovernance Report forming part of this Annual Report.
+Your Company has a duly constituted NRC with its composition quorumpowers role and scope in accordance with Section 178 of the Act and Regulation 19 of theSEBI Listing Regulations.
+Details regarding the composition of the NRC alongwith the datesof meeting and the terms of reference of the committee is disclosed in the CorporateGovernance Report forming part of this Annual Report.

-Nomination Policy and Executive Remuneration Policv/Philosophv
+Nomination Policy and Executive Remuneration Policy/Philosophy

-In terms of section 178 of the Act and regulation 19 of the SEBIListing Regulations the Board of your Company had on recommendation of the NRC adopteda Nomination Policy which inter alia enumerates the Company's policy on appointment ofdirectors KMP and senior management.
+In terms of Section 178 of the Act and Regulation 19 of the SEBIListing Regulations the Board of your Company had on recommendation of the NRC adopteda Nomination Policy which inter alia enumerates the Company's policy on appointment ofdirectors KMP and senior management.
 Further the Board has on recommendation of NRCalso adopted a policy entailing Executive Remuneration Philosophy which coversremuneration philosophy covering the directors KMP senior management and other employeesof the Company.

-Both the aforesaid policies as amended from time to time pursuant to the amendment inthe applicable regulatory provisions are available on the website of theCompany i.e. www.abfrl.com.
+Both the aforesaid policies as amended from time to time pursuant tothe amendment in the applicable regulatory provisions are available on the website of theCompany i.e. www.abfrl.com.

 (a) Nomination Policy

 The Nomination Policy is enacted mainly to deal with the followingmatters falling within the scope of the NRC:

-To institute processes which enable the identification ofindividuals who are qualified to become directors and who may be appointed as key managerial personnel and/orin senior management and recommend to the Board of Directorstheir appointment and removal from time to time;
+To institute processes which enable the identification ofindividuals who are qualified to become directors and who may be appointed as keymanagerial personnel and/or in senior management and recommend to the Board of Directorstheir appointment and removal from time to time;

 To devise a policy on board diversity;

 To review and implement the succession and development plans formanaging director executive directors and officers forming part of senior management;

 To formulate the criteria for determining qualificationspositive attributes and independence of directors;

 To establish evaluation criteria of board its committees andeach director.

 (b) Executive Remuneration Policy/ Philosophy

-This Policy supports the design of programmes that align executiverewards - including incentive programmes retirement benefit programmes promotion andadvancement opportunities - with the long-term success of the stakeholders of the Company.
+This Policy supports the design of programmes that align executiverewards - including incentive programmes retirement benefit programmes promotion andadvancement opportunities - with the long-term success of the Stakeholders of the Company.

 The executive remuneration program of the Company is designed toattract retain and reward talented executives who will contribute to our long-termsuccess and thereby build value for our shareholders and intends to:

 Provide for monetary and non-monetary remuneration elements toour executives on a holistic basis.

 Emphasize "Pay for Performance" by aligning incentiveswith business strategies to reward executives who achieve or exceed Group business andindividual goals.

 During the year under review the Executive Remuneration Policy/Philosophy of the Company was amended to incorporate the extended scope of NRC pursuant toamendment in the SEBI Listing Regulations wherein the NRC has to recommend to the Boardall remuneration in whatever form payable to the senior management.

-(iii) Risk Management Committee ("RMC")
+(iii) Risk Management and Sustainability Committee ("RMSC")

-The composition quorum powers role and scope of the RMC are in accordance with theapplicable provisions of the Act and regulation 21 of the SEBI ListingRegulations.
-Details regarding the composition of the RMC alongwith the dates of meetingand the terms of reference of the committee are disclosed in the Corporate GovernanceReport forming part of this Annual Report.
+The composition quorum powers role and scope of the RMSC are inaccordance with the applicable provisions of the Act and Regulation 21 of the SEBI ListingRegulations.
+Details regarding the composition of the RMSC alongwith the dates of meetingand the terms of reference of the committee is disclosed in the Corporate GovernanceReport forming part of this Annual Report.

 Mr. Jagdish Bajaj Chief Financial Officer of the Company is also theChief Risk Officer of your Company.
+Risk Management Policy

-Your Company has framed and implemented a Risk Management Policy in terms of theprovisions of regulation 17 of the SEBI Listing Regulations for theassessment and minimisation of risk including identification therein of elements of riskif any which may threaten the existence of the Company.
+Your Company has framed and implemented a Risk Management Policy interms of the provisions of Regulation 17 of the SEBI Listing Regulations for theassessment and minimisation of risk including identification therein of elements of riskif any which may threaten the existence of the Company.

-Further in view of the ever increasing size and complexity of the business operationsyour Company is exposed to various risks emanating from frauds.Accordingly the Boardhas on recommendation of the audit committee also adopted an Anti-Fraud Policy and a Whistle Blower Policy to put in place a system for detectingand/or preventing and/ordeterring and/or controlling the occurrence of frauds.
+Further in view of the ever increasing size and complexity of thebusiness operations your Company is exposed to various risks emanating from frauds.Accordingly the Board has on recommendation of the Audit Committee also adopted anAnti-Fraud Policy and a Whistle Blower Policy to put in place a system for detectingand/or preventing and/or deterring and/or controlling the occurrence of frauds.

-(iv) Corporate Social Responsibility Committee ("CSR committee")
+(iv) Corporate Social Responsibility Committee ("CSRcommittee")

-Your Company has a duly constituted CSR committee with itscomposition quorum powers role and scope in accordance with section 135 of the Act.Details regarding the composition of the CSR committee alongwith the dates of meeting and the terms of referenceof the committee are disclosed in the Corporate Governance Reportforming part of this Annual Report.
+Your Company has a duly constituted CSR committee with itscomposition quorum powers role and scope in accordance with Section 135 of the Act.Details regarding the composition of the CSR committee alongwith the dates of meeting andthe terms of reference of the committee is disclosed in the Corporate Governance Reportforming part of this Annual Report.

 Corporate Social Responsibility Policy ("CSR Policy")

-The Board has pursuant to the recommendation of the CSR Committeewith a vision "to actively contribute to the social and economic development of thecommunities in which your Company operates and in doing so build a better sustainable way of life forthe weaker sections of society and raise the country's human developmentindex" adopted a CSR Policy and the same is available on the website of the Companyi.e. www.abfrl.com.
+The Board has pursuant to the recommendation of the CSR Committeewith a vision "to actively contribute to the social and economic development of thecommunities in which your Company operates and in doing so build a better sustainableway of life for the weaker Sections of society and raise the country's human developmentindex" adopted a CSR Policy and the same is available on the website of the Companyi.e. www.abfrl.com.